attila-lendvai/maru/doc/bootstrap.md

 # Maru's bootstrap process

+## Meta

+This document explains the bootstrap process, both conceptually and the specifics of this implementation.

+Don't forget to consult the [glossary](glossary.md).

 ## Overview

 A language evolves by the introduction of new features (optimizations, new primitives, etc).
 If you want to use such a novel language feature in its own implementation, then you need to [*bootstrap*](http://bootstrappable.org/) it:

-1) First, implement the support for it in your compiler and/or eval, and produce an executable that can already compile and/or eval this new version of the language.
+1) First, implement the support for the new feature only assuming the axioms of your **host** VM.
+Then produce an executable that can already compile and/or eval this new version of the language.

-2) After that, you can start using this feature, and now you may even rewrite the implementation of this very feature, and use/assume this feature in its own implementation.
+2) After that, you can start using this feature, and now you may even rewrite the implementation of this very feature itself, and use/assume this feature in its own implementation.

-It's a confusing enough process, therefore it makes sense to fork the codebase at the point between 1) and 2).
-Strictly speaking, it would be enough to git checkout and build a specific prior commit to provide an executable to execute the bootstrap process, but it's better to have separate branches.
+It's a confusing enough process, therefore it makes sense to fork the codebase of 1) and 2) into git branches.
+Strictly speaking, it would be enough to git checkout and build a specific prior commit to provide an executable to host the bootstrap process, but it's better to have separate branches.

 Once it's working fine, the old branch becomes irrelevant/stale, except for:

   - Didactic purposes: to make it easier to understand how a self-hosted language grows.

   - Aesthetics: cherry-picking or backporting changes wouldn't be possible without having separate branches.

-  - "Oh God, we have lost all the executables!" -- bootstrap again all the way up from a C implementation.
+  - "Oh God, we have lost all the executables!" -- bootstrap again all the way up from the first C implementation.

-  - Sometimes the implementation of the new feature simply requires two parallel, wildly diverging instances of the codebase, until the new feature is fully implemented/debugged/bootstrapped.
+  - Tricky issues sometimes require modifying both branches in
+    parallel: cherry-picking or backporting some commits, or developing specific fixes or debug helpers for working out the bootstrap.

+  - Sometimes the world changes (e.g. the C compiler becomes more restrictive, or 32 bit x86 support becomes extinct).
+To retain bootstrappability throughout the entire evolution of the language we need to do some facelifting on the old codebase.

   - Secure computing requires, above all, trusing your compiler.
     [Reproducible builds](https://en.wikipedia.org/wiki/Reproducible_builds),